Mindful (song)

-"Mindful" is a hip-hop and R&B song by American singer K. Michelle from her third studio album More Issues Than Vogue (2016).
+"Mindful" is a song by the American singer K. Michelle from her third album, More Issues Than Vogue (2016).
 T-Pain wrote and produced the song, which Atlantic Records released as the album's third single on February 19, 2016.
-Throughout the track, Michelle raps the lyrics and warns critics to be "mindful" of her.
+Throughout the hip-hop and R&B track, Michelle raps the lyrics and warns people to be "mindful" of her.
 Some reviewers noted that its uptempo production differed from Michelle's previous singles, and she stated that it was one of the first times she recorded a more light-hearted song.

 Critics praised Michelle's rapping in "Mindful", and referred to it as a highlight of her singles.
-The song's music video, which was released on March 10, 2016, portrays Michelle arguing with women in a trailer park.
-In their coverage of the video, reviewers described it as colorful.
-Michelle further promoted "Mindful" through live performances.
+The song's music video, which was released on March 10, 2016, portrays Michelle arguing with women in a trailer park, and was described by reviewers as colorful.